 Emotional support animals and therapy animals do not meet the definition of service animals; however, the district recognizes their value in our community.
 The Superintendent or designee shall evaluate the use of emotional support animals and therapy animals on a case-by-case basis.
-District employees may use therapy animals in the course of their regular duties only after receiving permission from the Superintendent or Chief Human Resources Officer.
+District employees may use therapy animals in the course of their regular duties only after receiving permission from the Superintendent or Chief Officer of Human Resources & Equity.